FlorentB974/docker_mcp/README.md

 ## Features

+- **Multi-server support**: Connect to multiple Docker servers simultaneously
-- List and manage Docker containers
+- List and manage Docker containers across all servers
 - Monitor container statistics and performance
-- Analyze logs
+- Analyze logs from containers on any server
 - Manage images, networks, and volumes
 - Real-time container insights
+- Auto-detection of container locations across servers

 ## Prerequisites